How to Use CSS Minifier Tool

 - What is CSS Minification?

-- Why do you need to use the CSS Minifier tool?
+- Why to Use CSS Minifier

 - What Makes ConverterUp’s CSS Minifier Tool Special?